facebookresearch/tuna-2/README.md

 - [ ] Release some of the Tuna-2 model weights.
 - [ ] Release some of the Tuna model weights.
+- [ ] Release the fully restored model weights (fine-tuned on external data to recover the missing layers).

 ### A Note on Model Release